 With freight invoice factoring, also loosely referred to as factoring for the trucking industry, you sell your customer invoices/accounts receivables at a discount to a factoring company, like FundThrough.
-In return, FundThrough converts your invoices into cash, often within 24-hours.
+In return, FundThrough converts your invoices into cash, often within days.

 Instead of waiting months to be paid, which can break your budget, you get your money quickly.
 For small or privately-held companies, immediate payment can get you back on the road and cover your expenses without incurring additional debt.

 FundThrough automates the invoice factoring process.
 It’s relatively easy and deliberate.
 You get paid now, rather than weeks down the road.